UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

   [DSH file transfer portal](https://filetransfer.idhs.ucl.ac.uk/webclient/Login.xhtml)
 - Email the research group with any issues and the masterfile, explaining the issues and asking for them to look into and fix them.
+  - Any schools which aren't in the dispatch list but have `in_current_survey` as `FALSE` do not need to be corrected because they won't be reported on this year.
   - Any issues with the dispatch list need to be addressed and then this should be used to re-run the redcap extraction on the DSH (as school names come from the dispatch list).